shreesha345/AI-short-creator/README.md

 # AI-short-creator ✨

 Edit:
-I just want to say that I have started working on this project to Improve it so I would really appreciate if someone could help me with this project and if can't give time then atleast sponsor it
+I just want to say that I have started working on this project to Improve it so I would really appreciate if someone could help me with this project and if can't give time then atleast sponsor it (to talk to me you can DM me in discord username: shr33shc

 AI-short-creator is an AI-powered tool that turns long videos into short clips.
 It works best for videos with multiple speakers and topics, such as interviews and documentaries.
 Clipster finds the most engaging parts of the video, adds captions and transitions, and makes the clips ready for social media.
 <div align='center'>